preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage-613/json-templates/index.rst

 JSON templates
 =============================================

-Here you can set up JSON templates to use for Digital Signage.
+Here you can set up JSON templates to use for Digital signage.

 .. image:: json-templates-all.png